gperezivo/simple-api/README.md

 # simple-api
-Simple API on .NET 6 to read environment variable.
+Simple API on .NET 6 to read MyVar and MyVar2 from environment variable.